abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 Nobody is exempt.
 Remorse, from a Buddhist perspective, says, “I really missed my shot on that and that was unskillful,” and there is an impetus to change.
-In Pāli there is the word *hiri-ottappa*: *hiri* is a sense of conscience or embarrassment toward an action done in the past;
+In Pali there is the word *hiri-ottappa*: *hiri* is a sense of conscience or embarrassment toward an action done in the past;
 *ottappa* is a concern for future wrong-doing.
-It’s interesting when you say it in English because early translators used shame and fear of wrongdoing, and what comes up in our minds is that these are heavy, negative states, whereas in the Pāli language, these are actually wholesome mental states in the way that mental states are categorized.
+It’s interesting when you say it in English because early translators used shame and fear of wrongdoing, and what comes up in our minds is that these are heavy, negative states, whereas in the Pali language, these are actually wholesome mental states in the way that mental states are categorized.

-In Pāli it’s called *kusala*.
+In Pali it’s called *kusala*.
 Intrinsic to *kusala* or a wholesome mental state is a sense of well-being, clarity, and discernment.
 It’s having the clarity to recognize, “That is really unbecoming and not in accord with how I really want to be, so it would be better for me to